antonioubedamontero/react-mine-sweeper/README.md

 # React Mine Sweeper

-A React Mine Sweeper Game developed with React + TypeScript + Vite, using props, local states, handlers, custom hooks and react router.
+A React Mine Sweeper Game developed with React + TypeScript + Vite, using props, local states, effects, useRef, handlers, custom hooks and react router.

 As a part of UI, it used Tailwind CSS and icon management.